 FIRST SERVINGMAN

-When only one or two men have all the good manners, and even they are dirty, things are bad.
+When only one or two men have all the good manners, and even they

 PETER

-5 Away with the joint-stools, remove the court-cupboard,
+Away with the joint-stools, remove the court-cupboard,

 look to the plate.
 Good thou, save me a piece of marchpane,